chow-vincent/sumo_project/README.md

 F1 Score for ~300 unseen matches in 2017 March Grand Tourney: 60.8%

+## Lessons Learned

+   - Garbage in, garbage out.
+Even if one has a lot of data to work with, if the features do not capture useful information, then the ML algorithms applied will have no predictive power.

+   - It is challenging to beat the betting markets.
+Using traditional, publicly available data (e.g. head-to-head win percentages, rank, height, weight) is not enough to achieve an accuracy better than betting markets.

 ## Future Work

-   - Gather more interesting features (e.g. scrape professional sumo's Twitter profiles?)
+   - Gather more interesting, non-traditional features (e.g. scrape professional sumo's Twitter profiles, visual information from match footage)
    - Perform more work with feature selection
    - Try different classifier algorithms